Serekh/beholder/README.md

 # Beholder

-Beholder is an agent written in [Python](https://www.python.org/) for [twemproxy](https://github.com/twitter/twemproxy) to work with a  [redis sentinel](http://redis.io/topics/sentinel) to provide support for failover
+Beholder is an agent written in [Python](https://www.python.org/) for [twemproxy](https://github.com/twitter/twemproxy) to work with a  [redis sentinel](http://redis.io/topics/sentinel) to provide support for failover.

 Beholder's purpose is to extend the HA capabilities of twemproxy even after a redis node has failed.